 a.
 46.5% of your grade (200 points) is based on your performance in 4 of the 5 graded exercises (the lowest exercise score will be dropped).
-For each exercise, the student with the highest raw score for his/her side will get 50 points.
+For each exercise, the student with the highest raw score for his/her side gets 50 points.
 The next highest raw score will receive 47 points and so on.
-Record your results and answer your Self Evaluation questions right on the D2L drop box by Wednesday @ 5:00 pm.
-If there is a score sheet, fill in the details of your agreement, double check your math, and attach that to the assignment.
+Record your results or raw score right onto the D2L drop box by Tuesday @ 5:00 pm.
+If there is a score sheet, fill in the details of your agreement, double check your math, and also attach that to the drop box by Tuesday @ 5:00 pm.